 - The FDA approved nitazoxanide on July 21, 2004.

-What are the side effects of nitazoxanide-oral tablet?
+What are the side effects of nitazoxanide tablet?

 Common side effects of nitazoxanide include: